 To be considered eligible for any GeoCorps America position, an applicant must meet all of the following eligibility criteria.

-You must possess a current and valid U.S. drivers license to apply for and work in a GeoCorps position.
-Failure to possess a current and valid drivers license prior to your GeoCorps start date will be considered grounds for dismissal.
+You must possess a current and valid U.S. drivers license, and you must have a current and valid auto insurance policy.
+If you are selected for a position, failure to possess a drivers license and insurance policy prior to your start date will be considered grounds for dismissal.
 No exceptions will be made.

 Some positions may require the participant to bring their own personal vehicle to the project location.
 If a vehicle is required, this will be specified in the position description.
 If you are interviewed for a position, it is a good idea to inquire about the vehicle requirements.